 What does leadership mean to you?
 Would you like to develop your leadership skills?
-Could you be a ‘York Leader’?
+Could you become a ‘York Leader’?

-You don’t have to have experience in a leadership role already to apply - we’re looking for enthusiastic students who can show us their potential to take part.
-York Leaders is much more than simply learning about leadership - our unique programme offers the opportunity to put what you learn into practice through a group project, working with others on real-world issues to discover what leadership means to you.
+York Leaders is much more than simply learning about leadership.
+This unique programme offers the opportunity to put what you learn into practice through a group project, working with others on real-world issues to discover what leadership means to you.

 Here's some of the feedback we've received from previous York Leaders participants: